-Mike Lawson is also a journalist, editor, author and publisher of music technology training and education publicationsfor musicians and educators.
-He published over 200 titles for MixBooks, artistpro, Thomson Learning/Cengage, Thomas Nelson, Hal Leonard, and Alfred Music.
-He sold artistpro”s catalog to Thomson in 2004.
+Mike Lawson is lifelong musician, but also a journalist, editor, author and publisher of music technology training and education publications for musicians and educators.
+He published over 200 titles for MixBooks, artistpro, Thomson Learning/Cengage, Thomas Nelson, Hal Leonard, and Alfred Music. artistpro”s catalog was sold to Thomson in 2004.
 His acquisitions include best-selling works by Quincy Jones, Ken Scott, Bobby Owsinski, and the ears behind Steely Dan, Roger Nichols.
 He is co-author of multiple tech titles, wrote “Teach Yourself GarageBand” and compiled/edited “The Roger Nichols Recording Method.”

-He served six years on the board of directors for the Technical Excellence and Creativity Awards (TEC Foundation/TEC Awards) until folded into the NAMM Foundation.
+He served six years on the board of directors for the Technical Excellence and Creativity Awards (TEC Foundation/TEC Awards) until it was folded into the NAMM Foundation.

-Over his 20 plus years as a voting member, he served seven years on the board of governors for San Francisco’s chapter of The Recording Academy, holding various offices, and served as a national trustee for the Grammy Awards, on the NARAS Finance Committee, and until 2009, on the Grammy Awards and Nominations Committee.
+Over his 20 plus years as a voting member, he served seven years on the board of governors for San Francisco’s chapter of The Recording Academy, holding various chapter offices, and served as a Trustee for the Grammy Awards, on the NARAS Finance Committee, and until 2009, on the Grammy Awards and Nominations Committee.

 Lawson lives outside of Nashville, TN with what some have called an “excessive amount of guitars.”
 He has three adult children, Zach, Kelly, and Isaac, and married Shannon Kebschull on March 30, 2019.
 An active songwriter and musician, he performed over 40 shows a year on his own and in tribute to Merl Saunders and Jerry Garcia at clubs/festivals with Hooteroll?” up until COVID-19 changed the world.
-When the world calms down, live performances will begin again… someday.
+Limited vaccinations allowed a cautious amount of live shows to begin again in April 2021.